Environments

 3. Enter an Environment name.

-• Select Add key/value to enter any Properties and secrets you want associated with the environment.
-For more information, refer to properties configuration and properties in an environment.
+6. (Optional) Select Add key/value to enter any Properties and secrets you want to associate with the environment.
+For more information, refer to properties in an environment and property configuration.

 Create environment